nonoo/videopad/ReadMe.txt

 Then you'll have baseclasses compiled into a .lib in XP32_RETAIL and XP32_DEBUG folders.

-You'll need libogg, download it from http://www.xiph.org/ Place libogg source in VideoPad/libogg subfolder, then open libogg/ogg.dsw in Visual Studio.
-Build it, then switch to the Release version in the project properties-> configuration manager.
-Build it again.
+You'll need libogg, download it from http://www.xiph.org/
+- Place libogg source in VideoPad/libogg subfolder, then open libogg/ogg.dsw in Visual Studio.
+- Build it, then switch to the Release version in the project properties-> configuration manager.
+- Build it again.
 Now you have debug and release versions of libogg, both static and dynamic.

-You can download libtheora from http://www.xiph.org Place libtheora source in VideoPad/libtheora subfolder, then open libtheora/win32/vs2003/libtheora/libtheora.vcproj
+You can download libtheora from http://www.xiph.org
+- Place libtheora source in VideoPad/libtheora subfolder, then open libtheora/win32/vs2003/libtheora/libtheora.vcproj
+- Make sure that every .c and .h file in libtheora/lib directory is in the Visual Studio project's source file list, otherwise you'll get a bunch of unresolved externals.
-In the project properties, switch Configuration Type from Dynamic DLL to Static Library.
+- In the project properties, switch Configuration Type from Dynamic DLL to Static Library.
-Now build the project, then switch to Release version in the Configuration Manager.
+- Now build the project, then switch to Release version in the Configuration Manager.
   Change the Configuration Type to Static Library again, and build the project.
   Now you have static debug and release versions of libtheora.

 You'll need libspeex, download it from http://www.speex.org/ VideoPad is compiled with libspeex 1.2beta, so make sure you download the latest version, no matter if it is a beta release.
-Place libspeex source in VideoPad/libspeex subfolder, then open libspeex/win32/libspeex/libspeex.dsw in Visual Studio.
+- Place libspeex source in VideoPad/libspeex subfolder, then open libspeex/win32/libspeex/libspeex.dsw in Visual Studio.
+- Delete libspeex_dynamic from the project browser.
-Make sure that every .c file in libspeex/src directory is in the Visual Studio project's source file list, in both libspeex and libspeex_dynamic, otherwise you'll get a bunch of unresolved externals.
+- Make sure that every .c and .h file in libspeex/src directory is in the Visual Studio project's source file list, in both libspeex and libspeex_dynamic, otherwise you'll get a bunch of unresolved externals.
-Build it, then switch to the Release version in the project properties-> configuration manager.
+- Build it, then switch to the Release version in the project properties-> configuration manager.
 Build it again.
 Now you have debug and release versions of libspeex, both static and dynamic.